Percy Gray: Later years

 Having been a bachelor for 53 years, Gray surprised his friends by marrying.
-He and his bride, Leone Phelps, moved to Carmel-by-the-Sea, California in the spring of 1923 and later that year they purchased the Sherman Rose House on the grounds of the Larkin Adobe in nearby Monterey, California, where seascapes and cypress dominated his later works.
+He and his bride, Leone Phelps, moved to Carmel-by-the-Sea, California, in the spring of 1923 and later that year they purchased the Sherman Rose House on the grounds of the Larkin Adobe in nearby Monterey, California, where seascapes and cypress dominated his later works.

 Gray was very active in the Carmel art colony, often staying for several months at a time, and exhibiting with the Carmel Arts and Crafts Club (1913, 1923) and the Carmel Art Association (1927-1928, 1932-1943).
 In 1939 the Grays sold their adobe and moved to San Francisco.
-Restless for the out-of-doors, Gray and his wife resettled in San Anselmo, California at the base of Mount Tamalpais in 1941.
+Restless for the out-of-doors, Gray and his wife resettled in San Anselmo, California, at the base of Mount Tamalpais in 1941.
 He became a founding member of the conservative Society for Sanity in Art (later renamed the Society of Western Artists), where he exhibited from 1939 to 1947 and received several awards.
-After ten years in Marin County, California his wife died and he returned to San Francisco.
-Gray died on October 10, 1952 from a heart attack.
+After ten years in Marin County, California, his wife died and he returned to San Francisco.

+Death

+Gray died on October 10, 1952, from a heart attack in San Francisco.

+Legacy

+In 1970, the California Historical Society of San Francisco organized a significant retrospective exhibition showcasing Gray's artistic oeuvre.
+This comprehensive display featured around one hundred and fifty pieces of his work.
+Thomas Albright, the art critic for the Chronicle, provided an unexpectedly candid evaluation of Gray.
+Gray's watercolors were featured in California art exhibitions held at the Oakland Art Museum, both in July 1962 and again in July 1970.
+The Carmel Art Association (CAA) also supported a dedicated solo exhibition showcasing his paintings and graphic artwork in 1998.
+Impressively, despite the dynamic shifts in artistic preferences within the market, Gray's landscapes have continued to enjoy widespread popularity well into the 21st century.